davewadestein/CVent-Apprenti-Academy/README.md

 ## Wed 4/24
 * let's get back to coding–I spent too much time on additional topics yesterday
   * I propose we skip the OO Part 2 notebook, but I will formalize that in a poll
+* coding...let's continue with what we were writing on Monday, and/or...
+  * check out __functions__ folder

 ## Tue 4/23
 * today's polls